Learn everything you need to know about Linux file permissions. Also learn how to change the file permissions and ownership.

 |7 (i.e. 4+2+1)||rwx|

 Can you guess the file permission in numbers on agatha.txt file in our example so far?
-That’s write, it’s 764.
+That’s right, it’s 764.

 Now that you know what number represents which permission, let’s see how to change file permission using this knowledge.